NosMoki/NosMoki/README.md

 # Hi

-Hi,, this is my GitHub.
+Hi, this is my GitHub.
 Although I am a dev, most of my work is private.
 This is partly because I am not very public and I don't do a lot outside of my work.
 Here I post just as much to my blog as I have here and photos I edit with code editors.
 Join me and explore cyberspace with me and look at what is public, most of it is un-finished but you may find a use for it[^2].

 [^1]: If you use any of my work, please credit me regardless of the license; it's the right kind of thing to do.